vatsalpatel/gtu-result-scraper/README.md

 ```

 ## Captcha
-GTU Captchas are text and digit based which allows us to use Optical Character Recognition(OCR) <br/><br/>
+GTU Captchas are text and digit based which allows us to use Optical Character Recognition(OCR). <br/>
 However, The captcha characters are crossed out so we need to remove this line for OCR to be able to parse the image.<br/>

 #### Before: